i386x/pubdocs/C/decl.md

 * in block, the scope of identifier begins with the end of declarator and ends with the end of the block
 * the scope of the label is the entire function
-* the scope of the name of the structure, union, or enumeration and the scope of the enumeration constant begins with their occurrence in the type specifier and ends
+* the scope of the tag of the structure, union, or enumeration and the scope of the enumeration constant begins with their occurrence in the type specifier and ends
   * with the end of translation unit (for the external declarations)